Robust Ante-hoc Graph Explainer using Bilevel Optimization: Method

 \subsection{Bilevel Optimization Training}

 The main steps performed by our model (RAGE) are given in Algorithm \ref{algo:rage}.
-For each outer iteration (lines 1-14), we split the training data into two sets---training and support---(line 2).
-First, we use training data to calculate $Z^{tr}$, which is used for $GNN$ training in the inner loop (lines 5-10).
-Then, we apply the gradients from the inner problem to optimize the outer problem using support data (lines 11-13).
-Note that we reinitialize $GNN$ and $MLP$ parameters (line 4) before starting inner iterations to remove undesirable information \cite{zhou2022fortuitous} and improve data generalization \cite{alabdulmohsin2021impact}.
-We further discuss the significance and the impact of this operation in Supp \ref{sec::no_reinit_GNN}.
+For each outer iteration (lines 1-13), we split the training data into two sets---training and support---(line 2).
+First, we use training data to calculate $Z^{tr}$, which is used for $GNN$ training in the inner loop (lines 4-9).
+Then, we apply the gradients from the inner problem to optimize the outer problem using support data (lines 10-12).
 The main output of our algorithm is the explainer $g_{\Phi_{\kappa}}$.
-Moreover, the last trained $GNN_{\theta_{T}}$ can also be used for the classification of unseen data, or a new GNN can be trained based on $Z$.
+Moreover, the last trained $GNN_{\theta_{T}}$ can also be used for the classification of unseen data or a new GNN can be trained based on $Z$.
 In both cases, the GNN will be trained with the same input graphs, which guarantees the behavior of the model $GNN_{\theta_{T}}$ can be reproduced using explanations from $g_{\Phi_{\kappa}}$.

 For gradient calculation, we follow the gradient-based approach described in \cite{grefenstette2019generalized}.
 The critical challenge of training our model is how to compute gradients of our outer objective with respect to edge influences $Z$.
-By the chain rule, such gradients depend on the gradient of the classification/regression training loss with respect to $Z$.
+By the chain rule, such gradients depend on the gradient of the training loss with respect to $Z$.
 We will, again, use the connection between RAGE and meta-learning to describe the training algorithm.